 As with unsubsidized employment, a final check is issued for the current participation period when an individual leaves a W-2 employment position.
-The W-2 agency may terminate a W-2 employment position anytime following a change in circumstance as is reasonable for both the W-2 work training provider/employer and the W-2 participant.
-Participants who become ineligible for W-2 will receive a prorated final payment for the percentage of the participation period that they were actually in the placement on CARES screen WPWW.
+Participants who become ineligible for W-2 will receive a prorated final payment for the percentage of the participation period that they were actually in the placement on the W-2 Placement page in CWW.